Homebrew (video games): Game Boy

 There are many toolkits and utilities available to program homebrew on the Game Boy.
-ROM hacks of games on the handheld are available for the system.
-There are also unofficial ports and demakes of games from other home consoles and handhelds made for the Game Boy, some examples are a demake of the PlayStation game Castlevania: Symphony of the Night, a port of the infamous Philips CD-i game Zelda’s Adventure, and a port of Stunt Race FX.
+ROM hacks of games on the handheld are available for the system, as well as new games such as Tobu Tobu Girl.
+There are also unofficial ports and demakes of games from other home consoles and handhelds made for the Game Boy, some examples are a demake of the PlayStation game Castlevania: Symphony of the Night, a port of the infamous Philips CD-i game Zelda's Adventure, and a port of Stunt Race FX.

 Lynx

 Very soon after the release of the Lynx was the first homebrew devkit release which was later named BLL (as it was done by the same developers as BJL for the Atari Jaguar).
 At the beginning, game development on BLL used 65C02 assembly much like on the Atari ST, but soon cc65 support was added.
 In the recent years, the homebrew scene developed a number of new games.